PSD2 (The Second Payment Services Directive)

 Online shopping – Strong customer authentication (SCA)

-Later this year, we will be making changes to the way you shop online using your debit and credit card.
-We are adding an extra layer of security which will allow you to authorise certain online transactions using the Bank of Ireland mobile banking app.
-In order to do this, you and any additional cardholders on your account will need to have downloaded and registered the new Bank of Ireland mobile banking app.
+As part of the PSD2 regulation we have added an additional layer of security called Strong Customer Authentication (SCA).
+This will change the way you shop online using your debit and credit card.
+This extra layer of security will allow you to authorise certain online transactions using the Bank of Ireland mobile banking app.
+In order to do this, you and any additional cardholders on your account will need to have downloaded and registered the Bank of Ireland mobile banking app.

 To make these changes, it is important that we have the correct mobile number for you and all of your additional cardholders.
 To update or add a mobile number, please contact our credit card team on 0818 251 251 or use the customer service phone number shown on the back of your card.

-More information on our new app can be found here.
+More information on our app can be found here.

 You can find out more about your rights when making payments in Europe here.